 I have hens that are now 8-9 years old; they have never been wormed as they have not exhibited any symptoms or problems.

-Other folks worm their flock regularly using a variety of wormers to prevent the worms becoming resistant to one or more of the medications.
+Other folks regularly worm their flock using various wormers to prevent the worms from becoming resistant to one or more of the medications.

 Let us know your thoughts on worming chickens in the comments section below…